AnadeOre/LaTeX-Guide/Guide/2- Document Formats.md

 </div>

-In the next Chapter we will learn how to style the page with a title, changing font sizes and a few types of spaces.
+In the [next section](https://github.com/Uklizdev/LaTeX-Guide/blob/master/Guide/3-%20Styling.md) we will learn how to style the page with a title, changing font sizes and a few types of spaces.